GACJ/complib-help/docs/methods/overview.md

 Add to collection
 :   Adds the method to a **collection** of your choice (see [Collections](../collections/overview.md)).

+Design new (unrung) methods like this
+:   Opens the **method designer** with a new blank method skeleton.
+The method skeleton will have the same treble path as the method previously being viewed (see [Using the method designer](method_designer.md)).

 Clone
 :   Creates a duplicate of the method in the **method editor** which you can then edit (see [Adding methods](adding_methods.md)).

 Share
-:   Displays a public link to the method page so it can be shared with others.
+:   Displays a **public link** to the method page so it can be shared with others.
+For information on what it means for a method to be public, see [Adding methods > Private and public methods](adding_methods.md/#private-and-public-methods).

 Export rows
 :   Opens another tab displaying all the **rows** of the method's plain course in plaintext format.